JacobLinCool/dlgit/README.md

 ## Why

-`dlgit` can download only part of a git repository by using `spare checkout` and cache, it can reduce the time to download the entire repository.
+`dlgit` can download only part of a git repository by using `sparse checkout` and cache, it can reduce the time to download the entire repository.

 ## Usage